How to Renew Vehicle Registration (2026 Guide)

 Which renewal channel applies

-Online renewal is offered by every state except a fully manual holdout pattern in a handful of edge cases.
-Hawaii only supports online renewal in Honolulu, Maui, and Kauai counties; Hawaii County (Big Island) still requires mail or in-person.
+Online renewal works in every state, with one partial exception.
+Hawaii only supports online renewal in Honolulu, Maui, and Kauai counties; Hawaii County (the Big Island) still requires mail or an in-person visit.
 Every other state and DC supports a full self-service portal at the official DMV/MVA website.

 In-person renewal is required when: registration has been expired long enough that the state treats it as first-time reinstatement (often >90 days), registered address has changed, new lien holder added, vehicle changed hands, or plate needs replacement.
 NJ, MA, and PA also push expired-emissions vehicles back to a counter visit.